YaoGroup/AbbyHartley/README.md

 **Training the PINN:** To solve for ice shelf viscosity, I modified the [train_pinns_iso example notebook](https://github.com/YaoGroup/DIFFICE_jax/blob/main/examples/colab/train_pinns_iso.ipynb) from diffice_JAX.
 My modified notebooks are *train_pinns_iso_ATL06_amery.ipynb* (for IceSAT-2) and *train_pinns_iso_bedmap.ipynb* (for Bedmap).

 The big changes are in the "Data Loading" section, as I adjusted the original grid to overlap the Bedmap and IceSAT-2 tracks respectively and injected these thickness tracks into the PINN directly.
 Another addition are the functions *save_training_snapshots* and *create_animation_gifs*, which are used to save plots of PINN-inferred viscosity and residuals through iterations of optimization and animate them into videos.
-Iseally this code should be run on Sherlock with 100k Adam iterations and 200k L-BFGS, saving snapshots every 1000 iterations.
+Ideally this code should be run on with GPUs on Sherlock with 100k Adam iterations and 200k L-BFGS, saving snapshots every 1000 iterations.

-Example videos created from these snapshots are *viscosity_Adam_training.mp4*, *e1_residual_Adam_training.mp4*, and *e1_residual_Adam_training.mp4*.
+Example videos created from these snapshots include *viscosity_Adam_training.mp4*, *e1_residual_Adam_training.mp4*, and *e1_residual_Adam_training.mp4*.
 These were created by PINNs trained on Bedmap data.

 **Extra:** *gpkg_to_gpq.py* converts gpkg files to gpqs :-)